Pupils, teachers confined to classrooms, after murder

 It was similar to what happened last Friday when there were bomb threats emailed to schools across Trinidad and Tobago.

-The school’s principal, in a letter to parents today, asked that everyone maintain calm and order as the school was cleared.
+The school’s principal, in a letter to parents, asked that everyone maintain calm and order as the school was cleared.

 He assured that all pupils and staff were physically safe.

-There is an open plot of land next to the school, and this is where witnesses say a man identified as “Ronnie” was killed.
+There is an open plot of land next to the school, and this is where witnesses say a man identified as Ronnie Constantine was killed.

-Police were told that a vehicle raced in towards an area where two men were working on a garden.
+Police were told that at around 1015a.m. a vehicle raced in towards an area where two men were working on a garden.
 The vehicle truck a sheep, and several men got out o the vehicle and began chopping one man.
-The second was shot dead.
+Constantine was shot dead.

 A dispute over land is the suspected motive.